 - What is the underlying algorithm?
 (How do I solve a problem?) - How long does it run to solve the problem?
 (How long does it take?
 Which guarantees can I give?
-What is its convergence rate?) - Is there a better algorithm or did I find the optimal one?
+How fast is the algorithm progressing?) - Is there a better algorithm or did I find the optimal one? related to the complexity part of the lecture